merondun/puzzler/README.md

 ![Puzzler](/examples/figs/logo.png)

-Simple pipeline for assembling genomes from Hifi and HiC data, stable release using bash scripts.
-Currently recommended to `ln -s` scripts as they are still in progress.
-Final versions will be wrapped into commands and ported with e.g. conda.
+Simple pipeline for assembling genomes from Hifi and HiC data.

 > What's it for?!